nju-websoft/SkeletonKBQA/README.md

 ## LC-QuAD 1.0
-* LC-QuAD 1.0 datasets, its skeleton parsing models and its corresponding KB entity-related Lexicons: [Google Drive](https://drive.google.com/file/d/1lpdtISia5HYlVigZ_C5HWPFDhNCerYf_/view?usp=sharing).
-Download, unzip the zip file, and then copy it to the root.
+* LC-QuAD 1.0 datasets, its skeleton parsing models and its corresponding KB entity-related Lexicons: [Google Drive](https://drive.google.com/file/d/1lpdtISia5HYlVigZ_C5HWPFDhNCerYf_/view?usp=sharing). download, unzip the zip file, and then copy it to the root.

 ## GraphQuestions
-* GraphQuestions datasets, its skeleton parsing models and its corresponding KB entity-related Lexicons: [Google Drive](https://drive.google.com/file/d/1jMf-GyZNEN3Pb1bP2PhoobnSZLFRXSTA/view?usp=sharing).
-Download, unzip the zip file, and then copy it to the root.
+* GraphQuestions datasets, its skeleton parsing models and its corresponding KB entity-related Lexicons: [Google Drive](https://drive.google.com/file/d/1jMf-GyZNEN3Pb1bP2PhoobnSZLFRXSTA/view?usp=sharing). download, unzip the zip file, and then copy it to the root.

 ## ComplexWebQuestions 1.1
-* ComplexWebQuestions 1.1 datasets, its skeleton parsing models and its corresponding KB entity-related Lexicons: [Google Drive]().
-Download, unzip the zip file, and then copy it to the root.
+* ComplexWebQuestions 1.1 datasets, its skeleton parsing models and its corresponding KB entity-related Lexicons: [Google Drive](https://drive.google.com/file/d/1nzSVhHgozhPO7teY078jtKH42T-fXoUO/view?usp=sharing). download, unzip the zip file, and then copy it to the root.

 ## Run SkeletonKBQA